-Project engineering CPU and each SPEED-Bus module in a virtual master system The slot assignment for the CPU and the SPEED-Bus modules happens via a virtual PROFIBUS DP master system.
-For this, place always as last module a DP master (342-5DA02 V5.0) with master system.
+Project engineering CPU and each SPEED-Bus module in a virtual master system The slot assignment for the CPU with I/O part and the SPEED-Bus modules happens via a virtual PROFIBUS DP master system.
+For this, place always as last module a DP master (342-5DA02 V5.0).
 Connect it to a new PROFIBUS net and switch it to DP master operating mode.